🇯🇵 日本語 | 🇺🇸 English

 argc

-Number of arguments (including the program name)
+The number of arguments (including the program name itself).

 argv[]

-For example, running ./myprogram hello world:
+For example, if you run ./myprogram hello world:

 Basic Usage